NoSpaceAvailable/HackTheBox-Cyber-Apocalypse-CTF-2024/LockTalk.md

 Hack The Box team

 # Approach
 - The site is an API that provide chat service between companies and ransomware groups.
-It provides 3 endpoints: an endpoint to get chat ticket, and endpoint to read the chat, and one is for the flag:
+It provides 3 endpoints: an endpoint to get chat ticket, an endpoint to read the chat, and one is for the flag:
   ![image](https://github.com/NoSpaceAvailable/HackTheBox-Cyber-Apocalypse-CTF-2024/assets/143888307/4294e8ed-8b6a-48ba-90b0-2220529f2e09)

 - The problem is: I can't use any service on it, because it requires a valid JWT token provided by backend, and the endpoint */api/v1/get_ticket* was banned.